trop-in/kboard/README.md

 * Based on nrf52840 or similar cortex-m4 chip
 * Will have an internal battery

+## LEDs

+To show current layer and maybe some other information.

 ## Mouse

 Additionally it will have a trackpoint/joystick to manipulate the cursor without mouse and touch wheel.